Skip to main content

 Regular hoof growth monitoring is essential for preventing laminitis.
 Farriers are crucial in maintaining hoof health through proper trimming and shoeing.
 Monitoring hoof growth patterns can help in the early detection and prevention of laminitis.

-Importance of the Sole of the Foot
+Importance of the Sole

 The sole is another critical area that requires attention.
 Proper care and regular inspection of the sole can prevent laminitis-related issues.
 Farriers and vets can guide on maintaining the health of the sole to prevent laminitis.